2023/2024 CMS Board Members

 Matthew Johnson first started foraging for mushrooms in the early’80s.
 In 1989 he was lucky enough to attend Freeman Rowe’s Biology of Mushrooms class at LCC.
 Since then, he has helped each year to put together the annual Mount Pisgah Mushroom show.

 He first joined the CMS Board in 2001 but had to quickly resign because he got a job offer in the Republic of Palau, a small island nation in the Western Pacific.
 He re-joined the Board in 2004 when he returned.
-Over the years he has served in various officer position on the board, from Secretary, Newsletter Editor, Interim President, to now Vice President, and Foray Coordinator.
-He has led many a foray for CMS and also leads mushroom walks each year at the Yachats Mushroom Festival.
+Over the years he has served in various officer position on the board, from Secretary, Newsletter Editor, Interim President, to now Vice President, and Field Trip Coordinator.
+He has led many a mushroom field trip for CMS and also leads mushroom walks each year at the Yachats Mushroom Festival.

 Matthew is a banjo player, a SCUBA diver, an amateur anthropologist, and a dad.
 He is also an attorney, as is his wife Meredith, who is a former Board member and past President.
 Matthew and Meredith have a teenager, an avid if reluctant mushroom picker, who won First Place in the Best of Show at the 2015 Mushroom festival with a potentially new species of Hypomyces.